kantord/ledger-cli-dashboard/README.md

 ```
 ./dashboard.sh book.txt USD
 ```

+Replaced `USD` with your preferred output currency and `book.txt` with the path to your ledger file.

 ## Fake data
 This repo includes a fake ledger file called 'fake_book.txt' and a Python script which you can use to generate your own fake data.